Home / Online Submission / Turnitin Draft Coach – Similarity checking before submission (available 9 February 2026)

 • Journals and publications

 • You’ll then see a similarity percentage and highlighted matching text in your document.
-The highlighted text is linked to specific match instances, with a breakdown showing where each match comes from, so you can review and revise your work as needed.
+The highlighted text is linked to specific matches, with a breakdown showing where each match comes from, so you can review your work.

 When you click on an individual match in the panel, you’ll be taken to the highlighted text in your document and shown the source it matches, so you can clearly see what was flagged and decide how to revise it.